Cool Season Carrots

 • Sow seeds direct where they are to grow, beside a trellis or support, into damp soil that’s been enriched first with some Yates Dynamic Lifter Organic Plant Food.

-• Seedlings should pop up in around 10 days and you can start harvesting in around 8 – 10 weeks.
+• Seedlings should pop up in around 10 days; you can start harvesting in around 8–10 weeks.

-• Snow and sugar snap peas are prolific croppers, so you should have lots of tasty peas for several months.
+• Snow and sugarsnap peas are prolific croppers, so you'll have lots of tasty peas, for several months.

-• To encourage a great harvest, as soon as the seedlings are established start feeding each week with Yates Thrive Flower Fruit Soluble Fertiliser, which is boosted with extra potassium which promotes flowering and pod development.
-Keep picking pods regularly too, which helps prolong the harvest.
+• To encourage a great harvest, as soon as the seedlings are established start feeding each week with Yates Thrive Flower & Fruit Soluble Fertiliser, which is boosted with extra potassium to promote flowering and pod development.
+Keep picking pods regularly, to help prolong the harvest.

-The beauty of loose leafy vegies like spinach is that you can harvest individual leaves as you need them.
+The beauty of loose-leaf vegies like spinach is that you can harvest leaves as you need them, they'll keep on producing more.

-Here are some spinach recipe ideas to inspire you to grow this super healthy vegie:
+Here are some spinach recipe ideas to inspire you:

 Pest watch: keep an eye out for caterpillars on your leafy greens.
-Caterpillars are voracious chewing pests that can devour entire plants if left to their own devices.
-Keep caterpillars under control with some regular sprays of ready to use Yates Natures Way Fruit Vegie Gun Ready to Use, ensuring you spray on both sides of the foliage as that’s where caterpillars often hide.
+Caterpillars are voracious, they can devour entire plants if left to their own devices.
+Keep them under control with regular sprays of ready-to-use Yates Natures Way Fruit Vegie Gun, ensuring you spray the upper and lower surfaces of the foliage, to reach hidden caterpillars.

-To achieve a bumper harvest of spinach it’s important to keep the soil moist and feed each week with Yates Thrive Vegie Herb Liquid Plant Food, which provides a fast acting boost of nutrients to promote lots of delicious green healthy growth.
-And harvest leaves regularly.
-The more often you pick, the fresher new leaves will grow.
+To grow a bumper harvest of spinach, it’s important to keep the soil moist.
+Feed each week with Yates Thrive Vegie Herb Liquid Plant Food, which provides fast-acting nutrients to promote healthy, delicious growth.
+Keep on harvesting leaves regularly; the more often you pick, the more fresh new leaves will grow.
 Enjoy!

 Carrot 'Topweight'